crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

 ## Scenario configuration example

-A way to detect a http scanner might be to track the number of distinct non-existing pages it's requesting, and the scenario might look like this:
+A way to detect a http scanner might be to track the number of distinct non-existing pages it's requesting.
+The scenario might look like this:

 ```yaml
 type: leaky